frcdesign/FRCDesign.org/docs/learning-course/stage1/1E/review-summary.md

 In Stage 2, you will begin to model robot mechanisms using all the skills you have learned and practiced in Stage 0 and Stage 1.
 This will teach mechanism design, the purpose and correct usage of some COTS parts, and many important engineering concepts.

+Make sure to fill out our simple [feedback form](https://forms.gle/qykF1UoxiymAEGWc8) for this section so we can collect data and get a better idea of how to improve the website!

+Fill out [this feedback form](https://forms.gle/2qrg6EBsge6V1WYf8) as well to give feedback for all of Stage 1.

 <br>